Print

 • Remove clams to a large bowl as they open.

-• Remove sausage with a slotted spoon (place in clam bowl) and pour most of the broth into your bowl, careful to leave any sand in the pan and not in your dinner.
+• Remove sausage with a slotted spoon (place in clam bowl) and pour most of the broth into your bowl, careful to check for any sand in the pan, just in case.

 • Zest lemon first and then juice.
 Add 2 Tbsp lemon juice and garnish with lemon zest and parsley.